A little while ago I had a birthday. I’m 29 now.

 I went to the gym and then wrestled with my tribal ego at the museum with the photos of American soldiers shooting little kids.
 Then I had coffee and wrote for three hours, came back to the hotel at night, did pushups and squat jumps in the room, then showered.
 By then it was 11:45 p.m.

 Game night.
 Being single, you don’t have that many games.
 You can last maybe about as long as an NFL player.
 Maybe more, if you take fastidious care of yourself.
 Maybe less, if you go bald.

 I got down to the street but didn’t have a heading.
 I just sat and had a Tiger and read the Saigon Times and a guy appeared in front of me and began breathing fire.
 When he saw me watching, he asked for money.

 A bunch of young people went into a club across the street.
 It was at this point when real life jammed to a stop and a simulation kicked in.
 From that second onward, nothing went wrong.
 I put down the paper and walked past the dragon and into the club.

 She was blonde and in a dress that was tied off with a sash like a kimono.
 She was money.
 She had the socialite demeanor, complexion and posture.
 Like someone at Wimbledon in the row behind Prince Harry.
-She was talking to a guy when I walked in, and she looked over.
+She was talking to a guy when I walked in, and she looked over at me.
 I’m taller; I win.

 What you do when you see someone pretty is you don’t approach.
 You point at her and wave her over.
 Come here.
 It comes off as a ruthless power move but inwardly your mind is sparking – what you’ve just done is ultimately surreal.
-It’s a Hail Mary pass.
+You’ve just thrown a Hail Mary pass.